-If you use other people's words, ideas, or work (including graphics, charts, and tables) without properly giving them credit, you are committing plagiarism, which is a serious violation of NSU's academic honesty policy as well as a federal crime.
-If you have questions on citing sources, be sure to ask a librarian.
+If you use other people's words, ideas, or work (including graphics, charts, and tables) without properly giving them credit, you are committing plagiarism, which is a serious violation of NSU's academic honesty policy.

 There are many forms of plagiarism, which include, but are not limited to: